-Salvon Ahmed carries the load with Husky RBs sidelined, but it wasn’t enough in loss to Oregon
+Salvon Ahmed rushes for 140 yards against Oregon, but ‘it doesn’t mean anything’

 But it was Ahmed who shouldered the load.
 Kamari Pleasant and Cameron Davis, the other two running backs who played, had 15 combined yards on seven carries.

-“He really stepped up with with the other guys out, knowing he would need more carries,” UW coach Chris Petersen said of Ahmed.
+“He really stepped up with the other guys out, knowing he would need more carries,” UW coach Chris Petersen said of Ahmed.

 Ahmed had 77 yards rushing in the first half, including a 9-yard touchdown run.
 He finished with 140 yards rushing and also caught four passes for 4 yards and had one kickoff return for 19 yards.